NitinJohn-tech/Medical-Chatbot/README.md

 Key Features:

-Symptom Assistance: Guides users in understanding common symptoms and potential causes.
-Health Education: Provides information on a variety of medical topics, from preventive health to chronic condition management.
+Symptom Assistance: Guides users in understanding common symptoms and potential causes.\n Health Education: Provides information on a variety of medical topics, from preventive health to chronic condition management.
 First Aid Tips: Offers immediate first-aid advice for minor injuries and emergencies.
 User-Friendly: Designed for ease of use, with responses crafted for clarity and accessibility.